vsoch/libabigail-python/abi-python/python/README.md

 2. Count one architecture (correct)
 3. No size or type mismatches
 4. Clarify the main program (math-client), the working library (libmath-v1.so) and the one we are testing (libmath-v2.so).
+5. See the rule that the parameter counts (between main and the library, for shared symbols) are equal.

 ```bash
 (clingo-env) root@12069473da65:/code/python# clingo --out-ifs=\\n facts.lp is_compatible.lp